benzman81/homebridge-http-webhooks/README.md

 For motion sensors the value for `NEWSTATE` is either `true` for motion detection or `false` for no motion.
 If `autoRelease` is used, than the state will be released `autoReleaseTime`, if not set 5 seconds.

 ## Occupancy sensor
-For occupancy sensors the value for `NEWSTATE` is either `true` for occupancy detection or 'false' for no occupancy.
+For occupancy sensors the value for `NEWSTATE` is either `true` for occupancy detection or `false` for no occupancy.
 If `autoRelease` is used, than the state will be released `autoReleaseTime`, if not set 5 seconds.

 ## Smoke sensor
 For smoke sensors the value for `NEWSTATE` is either `true` for smoke detection or `false` for no smoke.